owncloud/music/README.md

 #### Authentication

 Ampache doesn't use your ownCloud password for authentication.
 Instead, you need to use a specifically generated APIKEY for Ampache.
-The APIKEY is generated through the Music app settings accessible from the link at the bottom left within the app, or from your personal settings ("Your username" → "Personal").
+The APIKEY is generated through the Music app settings accessible from the link at the bottom of the left pane within the app.
 In your Ampache client, use your ownCloud username and the generated key as password.

 You may use the `/api/settings/userkey/generate` endpoint to programatically generate a random password.
 The endpoint expects two parameters, `length` (optional) and `description` (mandatory) and returns a JSON response.